anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

      1. Can storage support RA 1 & 2 from single instance?
 Noting that if you wish to have single storage instance providing storage across multiple clusters / availability zones within the same data-centre then this needs to be factored into the underlay network design.
      2. Can the storage system support Live Migration / Multi-Attach within and across Availability Zones (RA 1) and how does the Cloud Infrastructure solution support migration of Virtual Machines between availability zones in general?
      3. Can storage support full range of Shared Storage use cases: including ability to control how network exposed Share Storage is visible: Within Tenancy, Across Tenancy (noting that a Tenancy can operate across availability zones) and Externally.
-     4. Can support alternate performance tiers to allow tenant selection of best Cost/Performance option.
+     4. Can the storage system support alternate performance tiers to allow tenant selection of best Cost/Performance option.
   * Specific Areas of Consideration:
     1. Dedicated Software Defined Storage:
       * Need to establish the physical disk data layout / encoding scheme, which could be include choice of replication / mirroring of data across multiple storage hosts vs. CRC based redundancy management encoding (such as "erasure encoding").
 This typically has performance / cost implication as replication has lower performance impact, but consumes much larger number of physical disks, also having three times replication may provide greater data security, but consumes more disk backend network bandwidth than two times replication.